Explore the sporty Gold Country town with a booming local beer-and-wine scene

 Good beers and wines attract good restaurants, and Auburn has a bumper crop lining the streets in the handsome Old Town district.
 Drop by Auburn Alehouse for craft beers and maybe a Shanghai Lettuce Wrap or fish-and-shrimp tacos, or Old Town Pizza for one of their indulgent deep-dish pies.
 Art galleries and shops selling antiques and collectibles abound.
 Wine grapes aren’t the only crop that grows in the area; citrus varieties thrive here too, and you can get your fix at the annual Mountain Mandarin Festival, held in late fall at Auburn’s Gold Country Fairgrounds.

-It’s not difficult to find comfortable lodging in Auburn, as there are numerous hotels, but for accommodations steeped in history, book a stay at the Park Victorian.
+It’s not difficult to find comfortable places to stay in Auburn, as there are numerous hotels, but for accommodations steeped in history, book a stay at the Park Victorian.
 This 1874 mansion, which underwent meticulous renovations in 2016 to restore it to its original grandeur, has six luxurious suites, each named after an illustrious Auburnite.
 Another very Gold Country option is the bed-and-breakfast Power’s Mansion Inn, an 1880s Victorian home built by a goldmine magnate who often hosted a young mine engineer named Herbert Hoover.

 Road Trip: California’s Historic Highway 49